18 of the Most Dangerous Jobs Around the World

 The only thing scarier than chopping down a tall, heavy tree is operating heavy machinery to take one down while you’re suspended in the air.
-In 2016, logging workers had the most dangerous occupation according to the Bureau of Labor Statistics (BLS), with 91 reported workplace fatalities—an average of 135.9 out of 100,000 workers.
+In 2016, logging workers had the most dangerous occupation, according to the Bureau of Labor Statistics (BLS), with 91 reported workplace fatalities—an average of 135.9 out of 100,000 workers.
 Most deaths were from falling trees or equipment errors.
-Find out 10 ways to avoid death by freak accident.

 The median annual salary for waste workers is $40,000, but some make $100,000 or more annually.
 They earn that money by keeping our streets clean, handling stinky refuse, and risking their lives on a daily basis.
 Trash and recycling collectors have one of the most dangerous jobs in the world and the fifth most dangerous job in the United States.
 According to the latest data from the BLS, 31 total deaths were recorded in 2016, many from workers falling off trucks, getting hit by vehicles while on the job, or accidents with machinery.
 Check out these 9 other unusual high-paying jobs that aren’t for everyone.

-The Deepwater Horizon explosion and oil spill in the Gulf of Mexico in 2010 that took the lives of 11 men reminded the world of the hazards facing oil rig workers have one of the most dangerous jobs, both offshore and onshore.
+The Deepwater Horizon explosion and oil spill in the Gulf of Mexico in 2010 that took the lives of 11 men reminded the world that oil rig workers have one of the most dangerous jobs, both offshore and onshore.
 Heights, heavy equipment, and dangerous materials are just a few risky elements of the job.
-Surprisingly, however, the greatest cause of death for oil and extraction laborers was vehicle crashes.
+Surprisingly, the greatest cause of death for oil and extraction laborers was vehicle crashes.
 Fatigue and long, unsafe travels to and from rigs are two of the reasons these accidents happen so often, according to the CDC.
 These will be the most in-demand jobs in 2020.

-There’s a reason Deadliest Catch is such a popular show, the risk of someone dying on the job is extremely high, which naturally captivates anxious TV audiences.
+There’s a reason Deadliest Catch is such a popular show.
+The risk of someone dying on the job is extremely high, which naturally captivates anxious TV audiences.
 Fishers and related fishing workers ranked as the second most dangerous job in the United States, according to the latest available data from BLS.
-Fishermen face the unexpected elements of nature on open waters, far away from any medical aid, gambling their lives with the hopes of a hefty catch and payday.
+Fishermen face the unexpected elements of nature on open waters, far away from any medical aid, gambling with their lives in hopes of a hefty catch and payday.
 The highest cause of death in this industry, as you probably guessed, is drowning.

 While commercial airline safety has improved in recent years, 75 aircraft navigators from smaller aircrafts—including air-taxis and rural pilots—died in 2016, according to the BLS.
 Human error accounts for many aircraft pilot and flight engineer deaths on the job, along with mechanical failure and turbulent weather.

 Bull riding is a popular and continuously growing sport in America and Australia, with the best professional bull riders raking in millions over the years.
 It’s also the rodeo sport with the highest rate of injury to humans, making it one of the most dangerous jobs.
 According to a six-year Australian study, bull-riding injuries are becoming more frequent, with the most common wounds occurring on the limbs, chest, and brain.
-Find out the 10 fascinating jobs you never knew existed.
+Don’t miss these 10 fascinating jobs you never knew existed.